Plan your trip to Port Lincoln

 By road, the drive from Adelaide to Port Augusta then via the Lincoln Highway to Whyalla, Cowell and Tumby Bay to Port Lincoln is approximately 647km and takes about seven hours.

-Premier Stateliner operates a bus service from Adelaide to Port Lincoln that takes approximately ten hrs and costs around $90.
+Premier Stateliner operates a bus service from Adelaide to Port Lincoln that takes approximately ten hours.
+Prices are from $120 per adult.

 Accommodation in Port Lincoln